MissionMarsFourthHorizon/operation-remote-resupply/Module 5 (Draft)/Operation Remote Resupply, Part 5.md

 <a name="Overview"></a>
 ## Overview ##

-Not only have modern mobile apps changed the way developers design, build, and distribute apps, but also the way code, processes, and concepts get analyzed, validated and recorded.
-Using standard "static" documentation tools such as web pages and printed materials, although helpful, are often challenging, especially to the uninitiated developer, unfamiliar with key concepts and platforms.
-The process of typing in (or even copying and pasting) code snippets and examples is useful, but more often than not, developers need to create entire projects simply to test a simple line of code, creating a barrier and distraction from actual learning.

-To address this need, tools and services have been created to mitigate these problems, often by removing the need for an IDE, such as in Roslyn, the Microsoft open source .NET compiler service, Jupyter, and [Xamarin Workbooks](https://developer.xamarin.com/guides/cross-platform/workbooks/ "Xamarin Workbooks"), where an "immersive" experience is created for a developer, without the extra overhead of solutions and projects.
-Xamarin Workbooks combines these concepts by allowing interactive documentation to be combined with live coding, making it simple for a developer to learn and experiment with a native platform, including support for Android, iOS, Mac and Windows desktop apps.

-Even well-designed mobile apps have hidden or problematic performance issues, difficult to diagnose through simple user testing processes, Working with cross-platform solutions compounds these challenges, as some problems may exist for one platform, but not another.
-To provide the type of rich diagnostic profiling and instrumentation needed for cross-platform development, the Xamarin platform includes the [Xamarin Profiler](https://developer.xamarin.com/guides/cross-platform/profiler/ "Xamarin Profiler").
-The Xamarin Profiler provides a graphical interface for the [Mono log profiler](http://www.mono-project.com/docs/debug+profile/profile/profiler/ "Mono log profiler"), seamlessly integrated into your existing Xamarin toolchain, to collect information about your Xamarin apps.
-The Xamarin Profiler is the ideal tool to diagnose memory leaks and resolve potential performance bottlenecks.
+One of the benefits of working with Xamarin Forms is rich tooling support.
+Visual Studio 2017 enables developers to build Xamarin Forms apps for iOS, Android, and Windows, and test those apps on real hardware as well as in emulators.
+It also includes the [Xamarin Forms Previewer](https://developer.xamarin.com/guides/xamarin-forms/xaml/xaml-previewer/) for previewing XAML UIs, and the [Xamarin Profiler](https://developer.xamarin.com/guides/cross-platform/profiler/) for profiling performance and memory use.

+Additional tooling is available outside of Visual Studio.
+In particular, [Xamarin Workbooks](https://developer.xamarin.com/guides/cross-platform/workbooks/) enable developers to create rich, interactive workbooks that include a mix of documentation and executable code and that optionally send output to *agents* hosted in Windows consoles, WPF, or mobile emulators.
+Xamarin Workbooks are similar to the [Jupyter notebooks](http://jupyter.org/) that are widely used in academia and are ideal for building tutorials, presentations, and other interactive teaching materials.

-In this lab, you will use Xamarin Workbooks to create a rich, interactive document to convert Earth time to Mars time based on calculations provided by Mission Control.
-You will also get first-hand experience using the Xamarin UI Inspector, Xamarin Previewer, and the Xamarin Profiler to tweak a Xamarin Forms user interface and diagnose potential performance issues.
+In this lab, you will use Xamarin Workbooks to create an interactive document that describes how to convert earth time to Mars time and that includes C# code to perform the conversion.
+You will also get first-hand experience using the Xamarin Previewer to preview XAML UIs and the Xamarin Profiler to analyze Xamarin Forms apps for potential trouble spots.

 <a name="Objectives"></a>
 ### Objectives ###

 In this lab, you will learn how to:

-- Create a Xamarin Workbook for Android
-- Add documentation and live calculations to a Xamarin Workbook
+- Build interactive presentations in Xamarin Workbooks
-- Inspect code using the Xamarin UI Inspector
+- Use the Xamarin UI Inspector to examine and modify UIs created in Xamarin Workbooks
+- Use the Xamarin Forms Previewer to preview Xamarin Forms UIs in Visual Studio
-- Use the XAML Previewer for Xamarin to view UI updates
+- Use the Xamarin Profiler to analyze performance and memory consumption in Xamarin Forms apps
-- Diagnose potential performance issues with Xamarin Profiler

 <a name="Prerequisites"></a>
 ### Prerequisites ###